Give your dish a sound. TasteTune transforms flavors into music.

-‘Ota ‘ika is a traditional dish widely eaten in Oceania, starting with Polynesia.
+‘Ota ‘ika is a traditional dish widely eaten throughout Oceania, including Polynesia.

 It is classified as a marinated salad dish that includes marinated raw fish and vegetables.